firesidefiction/firesidefiction.github.io/_posts/news/2022-03-09-hugo-eligibility-2021.md

 We're incredibly proud of them all, and of each of our brilliant authors.

-Thank you for your consideration,
+Thank you for your consideration,<br  />
 <h4>Chelle Parker</h4>
 _Managing Editor_